Teacher Guide

 Curriculum Overview

-Time ranges account for different skill levels: faster times are for experienced (but non-touch) typists; slower times are for complete beginners.
+Time ranges vary widely and account for different skill levels: faster times are for experienced (but non-touch) typists and slower times are for complete beginners.

 Lesson Time Calculator

-Enter your students' approximate typing speed to see precise time estimates for each exercise.
-Check or uncheck exercises to plan a session.
+Enter approximate typing speed to calculate time estimates for each exercise.
+You can check or uncheck exercises to plan a session.

 Learning Objectives by Lesson